 - Wheelchairs or other mobility devices

 - Ongoing medical treatments

 - Lost future earning capacity

 - Physical pain and suffering

 - Permanent disfigurement

 - Home and vehicle modifications

 Often, when all of the above losses during the course of a victim’s lifetime are taken into account, damages can reach into the millions of dollars.
 Each case is different, however.
 There is never a guarantee of recovery.
-That is why victims can benefit from lawyers who take diligent care to consult experts, review records, learn about their clients’ lifestyles, and take into consideration any other relevant information to help them accurately and fully calculate fair and just damages for an amputation claim.
+That is why victims can benefit from lawyers who take diligent care to consult experts, review records, learn about their clients’ lifestyles, and take into consideration any other relevant information to help them accurately calculate fair damages.

 When a person loses a limb in an accident and faces a lifetime of enormous expenses – and physical and emotional challenges – an experienced attorney can make a world of difference for their quality of life.
 At Greene Broillet & Wheeler, LLP, our Los Angeles amputation injury lawyers have a track record of investing significant resources into helping our clients achieve the best outcomes.